Appearance

 - Color schemes can help you to distinguish the different notes or intervals of chords, arpeggios, scales and the circle of fifths at a glance. smartChord offers different color combinations and (appearance settings) and a custom color scheme.

-- Fret markers are optional and can be defined with color and position for each instrument individually
+- Fret markers are optional and can be defined with color and position for each instrument individually (instrument settings)

 The following gallery shows nine chord diagrams with different settings: